 - Layout the cups or containers you’ll use on a flat surface.
 I use a large cookie tray that fits in my fridge.

-- Place the lemon jello powder in a medium bowl.
+- Place 3 ounce package lemon-flavored jello in a medium bowl.

-- Pour the boiling water and stir until completely dissolved.
+- Pour 1 cup boiling water and stir until completely dissolved.

-- Pour in 1 cup of vodka or cold water and stir until combined.
+- Pour in 1 cup vodka (or cold water if making cups without alcohol) and stir until combined.
 The mixture should just be warm to the touch.

 - Carefully pour into the containers.
 Use a pitcher or tablespoons if the cups are small.
 Chill the jello cups in the fridge for about 1 and ½ hours or until set.